mbakhoff/htmlbasic7/readme.md

   update the CSP header to allow Javascript (from our server only).
-* create a new controller in the server and a request handler for receiving the writing notifications. the request handler takes one parameter - a forum thread's id where the logged in user is currently writing.
+* create a new controller in the server and a request handler for receiving the writing notifications. the request handler takes one parameter - a forum thread's id where the logged in user is currently writing. the request handler accepts `POST` requests and responds with status code 200 (OK) and an empty body.
-* write a Javascript function that has one parameter: the forum thread's id. the function should send a `XMLHttpRequest` to the new request hander and send the forum thread's id.
+* write a Javascript function that has one parameter: the forum thread's id. the function should send a `XMLHttpRequest` to the new request hander and include the forum thread's id.
 * add an event hander to the new post html form inputs. when the input changes, call the function to send the forum thread's id to the server.